QNQ124/Baby-Photoshop_Gui/README.md

 6) if app doesn't run you.
 It will be necessary to create files with the same name in Project and copy each symbol into its own file

+7) if you have problem in shape of popup un some filter, you can replace main.qml to main.qml in aonther qml folder

-7) Do not change anything or file not mentioned here
+8) Do not change anything or file not mentioned here

 # Contributors
 Ibrahim Mohamed Saad - [QNQ124](https://github.com/QNQ124)